5 Best Steelhead Fishing Rigs That Guide Use

 Similar to the drift fishing method, I always use the Bottom Bouncing method when fishing for steelhead in smaller and shallower sections of rivers.

-This is by far the best method in shallow riffles, small runs, small pools, and pocket water.
+This is the best method in shallow riffles, small runs, small pools, and pocket water.

 A bottom rig for trout , steelhead and salmon fishing ponds, lakes, and in reservoirs.